Chapter 5123:1-5 Clothing Allowance

 (D) Departmental response to request for assistance

-(1) The department may seek additional information, data, or reports on any of the following topics:
+(1) The department may seek additional information, data, or reports regarding:

-(b) Source, amount, and use of revenues of the county board over the last ten years.
+(b) Source, amount, and use of revenues of the county board for the most recent ten years;

-(i) Programs operated or funded by the county board.
+(i) Programs operated or funded by the county board; and

 (j) Any other information determined by the department to be relevant.

 (2) The department may further review the operations and financial condition of the county board by: